We have new advice for anyone having their boat examined in the time of COVID-19

 Is everything in place for the examination?

-Even if you have no old certificate or DoC it is a good idea to contact an examiner well in advance of needing to get your boat licensed, registered or take up a mooring.
+It is a good idea to contact an examiner well in advance of needing to get your boat licensed, registered or take up a mooring.

 You need to consider if everything is ready for a full examination to take place such as: Can the examiner get to the boat?
 Does he need permission of any land owners?
 Are keys involved?
 Is there gas aboard? etc..